Sunday | November 17 | 10:00 am | Great Hall

 The Reverend Dr. Peter Strimer

-In the last cycle of a three-part series on Anglican Orthodoxy, The Rev. Dr. Peter Strimer will offer five sessions on Reason as a source of Authority for our faith.
+This is the final session of a three part series on Anglican Orthodoxy.
+For the last five weeks, The Rev. Dr. Peter Strimer has taught sessions on Reason as a source of Authority for our faith.
 The first two parts covered Tradition as a source of Authority and Scripture as a source of Authority.
 Dr. Strimer will now turn to the unique gift of Anglican Theology – the recognition of Human Reason as authoritative for our beliefs.

 The Anglican Church came into being in the 16th and 17th Century during the Age of Enlightenment.
 In finding its middle way between the Roman Catholics, whose sole authority was Church tradition, and the Protestant revolution that recognized scripture as the only authority, the Anglican tradition raised human reason to its highest place in any branch of Christianity.